 TERM ONE: PT FRAMEWORK AND CONSOLIDATION OF FUNDAMENTALS

 The focus in Term One is to refresh and rebuild fundamental physical therapy knowledge and skills across the breadth of physical therapy practice.
 Learners will integrate clinical reasoning and practical skills in cardiorespiratory, neuromusculoskeletal, and neurological physical therapy practice, including applications to patients with complex needs across the continuum of care (acute, rehab and community).
 Learners will also have the opportunity to practice communication skills (written, verbal, non-verbal) and to explore ways to build positive therapeutic and interprofessional relationships, emphasizing person-centred, interprofessional care.
-Critical skills in exam preparation strategies and professional skills in preparation for Clinical Internship One will be a focus.
+Critical skills in exam preparation strategies and professional skills in preparation for Clinical Internship 1 will be a focus.
 At all times, an evidence-based, clinical reasoning, self-reflective approach to learning and practice will be emphasized.

 TERM TWO: INTEGRATED PHYSICAL THERAPY PRACTICE

 The focus in Term Two is on further integration of clinical reasoning and practical skills, including application to specialized practice areas (paediatrics, oncology, amputation, burns, etc.) across the continuum of care.
 Learners will be challenged further to deepen their clinical reasoning skills, advance their communication, practical skills, professional behaviours and reflect on their role and responsibilities in practice as applied to case scenarios.
-Learners will complete Term Two with strategies that address exam-preparation, the job search, Professional Portfolio (as required by the College of Physiotherapists of Ontario) and with skills for lifelong reflective practice.
+Learners will complete Term Two with strategies that address exam-preparation, workplace integration, professional practice requirements and skills for lifelong reflective practice.
 All of these aspects are critical for successful entry to the Canadian workforce as a strong contributor to the healthcare team.

-The 6 week full-time unpaid clinical internship may be scheduled between October and December, provides learners the opportunity to further consolidate clinical practice skills, and refine communication and professional behaviours.
+The 6-week full-time unpaid clinical internship commences near the end of the program and provides learners the opportunity to further consolidate clinical practice skills, and refine communication and professional behaviours.
 Under the guidance of a registered physiotherapist, learners will manage a caseload and interact as a member of the healthcare team.
 Both Clinical Education opportunities are important to build a professional network and gain working experience in the Canadian workplace.